DSI++: Updating Transformer Memory with New Documents: Experimentation

-\textbf{Investigating the effectiveness of the generative memory with the scale of a corpus.} We conduct experiments with a full MS MARCO passage retrieval dataset containing approx. $8.9M$ passages.
+\paragraph{Investigating the effectiveness of the generative memory with the scale of a corpus.} We conduct experiments with a full MS MARCO dataset ($\approx 8.9M$ passages).
 We construct two corpora – $D_0=8M$ and $D_1=841,823$ passages.
-We train the DSI model (T5-Base with unstructured atomic docid representations) using $D_0$ passages and incremental add $D_1$ passages.
-In Table \ref{tab:genmem_forgetting}, we report our results for MS MARCO (full).
-We see that continual fine-tuning with the indexing task on $D_1$, cl($D_1$), completely forgets the retrieval task for $D_0$ passages (Hits@1 goes to $0.1$ from $16.3$).
+We train the DSI model using $D_0$ passages and incremental add $D_1$ passages.
+In Table \ref{tab:msmarco_genmem_forgetting}, we report results for MS MARCO.
+We see that continual fine-tuning with the indexing task on $D_1$, cl($D_1$), completely forget the retrieval task for $D_0$ passages (Hits@1 goes to $0.1$ from $16.3$).
 However, the generative memory-based approach significantly reduces forgetting (Hits@1 of $7.3$).
-Moreover, generative memory enables continual semi-supervised learning by augmenting pseudo-queries for $D_1$ passages and thereby improving forward transfer (Hits@1 of $31.6$ as compared to $18.2$ for cl($D_1$)). \textit{We convincingly demonstrate that our proposed solution also reduces forgetting in a large corpus setting.}
+Moreover, generative memory enables continual semi-supervised learning by augmenting pseudo-queries for $D_1$ passages, thereby improving forward transfer (Hits@1 of $31.6$ vs. $18.2$ for cl($D_1$)). \textit{Our proposed solution reduces forgetting in large corpus settings.}

-\textbf{Investigating sparsity of experience replay (ER) on forgetting.} ER with generative memory co-trains the indexing and pseudo-labeled retrieval tasks. \citet{tay2022transformer} introduces a mixing ratio \textit{r} to define the ratio of indexing to retrieval samples.
+\paragraph{Investigating sparsity of experience replay (ER) on forgetting.} ER with generative memory co-trains the indexing and pseudo-labeled retrieval tasks. \citet{tay2022transformer} introduces a mixing ratio \textit{r} to define the ratio of indexing to retrieval samples.
 The mixing ratio is inversely related to the sparsity of ER, i.e., higher $r$ (more indexing samples) corresponds to sparse updates from pseudo-labeled retrieval samples.
 Following \citep{tay2022transformer}, we consider $r=\{2, 32\}$ for our analysis.
-From Figure \ref{fig:generative_memory}, we see that $r=32$ (sparse replay) slightly outperforms $r=2$ in terms of average performance, forgetting and learning accuracy. \textit{These results suggest that even sparse regularization updates from ER positively influence the backward and forward transfer in DSI++.}
+From Figure \ref{fig:generative_memory}, we see that $r=32$ (sparse replay) slightly outperforms $r=2$ in terms of average performance, forgetting, and learning accuracy. \textit{These results suggest that even sparse regularization updates from ER positively influence backward and forward transfer in DSI++.}